 Children in the Montessori program learn by working with specially designed and attractively displayed developmental materials that support grade level goals and learning objectives.
 Working individually or in small groups, children develop a sense of self-esteem because they are given a balance of freedom and responsibility.

 Children who enter the program at age four benefit most from the program.
 In order to gain the greatest benefit, children should attend through the terminal grade.
 Please note, tuition is required for the Pre-K program serving four-year-olds and an additional charge is required for bus transportation.
-Limited scholarships are available; please contact the Office of School Options and Innovation at 980.343.5030 for more information.
+Limited scholarships are available; please contact the Magnet Programs at 980.343.5030 for more information.
 North Carolina law requires students to reach age five on or before August 31st to enter kindergarten that school year.
 To ensure students can enter kindergarten upon completion of Pre-K, CMS requires children to reach age four on or before August 31st to be eligible for the Montessori Pre-K program.

 The Montessori approach is non-traditional.
 To fully understand how Montessori instruction takes place, parents are encouraged to visit the school during an Open House prior to making application.
-Open House dates can be found at CMSchoice.org You may also contact a Montessori school to schedule a visit.
+Open House dates can be found in our Open House tab.
+You may also contact your Montessori school of interest to schedule a visit.

 - Provides a child-centered learning environment which places high regard for each child’s developmental level

 - Uses activities that help students develop responsibility, self-confidence and independence

 - Offers classes with multi-aged groupings

 - Teachers receive special Montessori training to include certification as a Montessori teacher

 - Montessori is the only Magnet program that begins in pre-K

 Because of the specialized sequence of coursework taken in the Montessori program, the online lottery application process only permits rising Pre-Kindergarten, Kindergarten and first grade students to apply.